How to reset Apple Mail: Can you delete mail application and reinstall it?

 As we’ve already mentioned, when the Apple Mail app on your Mac doesn’t work, you might want to reset the Mail app to factory settings.
 There are two common ways to do that.
 Let’s start with the easier one.

-On top of that, we recommend using CleanMyMac X’s Smart Scan option to clean your system for better performance and more free storage space.
+On top of that, we recommend using CleanMyMac’s Smart Care tool to clean your system for better performance and more free storage space.

-Although the second way to reset the Mail app to factory settings is more time-consuming, you might want to try it.
+Resetting the Mail app to factory settings can be time-consuming, but you can handle it by following this guide.
 So here’s how to reset Mail on Mac manually:

 1. Choose the Apple menu > System Settings.